Top 5 Symptoms of a Clogged DPF in Volvo FM Trucks

 Introduction: Why Early Detection Matters

 A clogged DPF does not announce itself dramatically.
+This article is part of the heavy duty truck emission system maintenance guide and focuses specifically on the five early warning symptoms fleet operators and drivers should act on immediately.
 It accumulates gradually — accelerated by incorrect fuel additives or high-SAPS engine oil, a little more backpressure per week, a fraction more fuel consumed per mile — until the ECU initiates derate mode and a loaded Volvo FM struggles to maintain 30 mph uphill.
 At that point, the filter is beyond passive recovery and a professional clean or full replacement becomes unavoidable.

 Early detection changes the economics entirely.
 Recognising the five symptoms below at Stage 1 saves operators thousands in forced downtime and component replacement.